New to NCAR and the CISL computing environment?

 When you need to move data from GLADE or our HPSS system to another institution for permanent storage or analysis, you can do that several different ways.

-For moving files between GLADE and remote systems, one of the simplest and most efficient ways is to use Globus Online.
+For moving files between GLADE and remote systems, one of the simplest and most efficient ways is to use Globus.
 With its Globus Connect feature you can move files easily to and from your laptop or desktop computer, GLADE, or other destinations.

 We also provide SCP and SFTP capabilities through command line interface and Windows clients.
 These are best suited for transferring small numbers of small files.

 HPSS transfers: Our HPSS environment is optimized and secured for transfers to and from the GLADE file spaces.
-Before you can transfer HPSS files to a remote system, you will need to retrieve them from HPSS to GLADE.
+Before you can transfer HPSS files to a remote system, you will need to retrieve them from HPSS to a GLADE directory.
 Then you can use one of the transfer methods described above.

 Once you've conducted your work on CISL resources and are writing up the results for a journal article, presentation, or other published work, we ask that you acknowledge CISL support for the computational aspects of the work.